 Cultural dos and don'ts in South Korea

 Do get toilet paper before heading to the stall.
-Most public toilets in South Korea do not have toilet paper in each stall and there is usually one big roll near the sinks for everyone to share.
+Most public toilets in South Korea don't have toilet paper in each stall.

-Don't expect to eat much fruit in South Korea as it is very expensive
+Don't expect to eat much fruit in South Korea as it's extremely expensive

 Don't write anyone's name in red ink as this traditionally signifies death